co-cart/co-cart/README.md

 CoCart is not supported via the [WooCommerce Helpdesk](https://woocommerce.com/).
 As the plugin is not sold via WooCommerce.com, the support team at WooCommerce.com is not familiar with it and may not be able to assist.

-If are in need of support, you can get it with a [purchase of CoCart Pro](https://cocart.xyz/pricing/).
+If you are in need of support, you can get it with a [purchase of CoCart Pro](https://cocart.xyz/pricing/).

 ### 📝 Reporting Issues